lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 when we converted to base-10, the leading zeros got lost since they don't matter for numbers.

+To complete the base-58 conversion, we count the number of leading zeros in the hex string.
+The Bitcoin reference implementation adds one leading `1` character to the base-58 address for each leading zero *byte* in the hex string, ie, one leading base-58 `1` per two leading hex `1`s.
+Here's an updated definition of `hex-str->base58-str`:

 ```racket
 (define (num->base58-str n)